This post may contain affiliate links. Learn more.

 How can I tell if the banana bread is baked?

-Insert a skewer into the centre of the loaf in a few places and if it comes out clean (or with a few dry crumbs), your banana bread should be ready.
-However, if you see some wet batter on the skewer, bake for 5 more minutes before testing again.
+Once your pumpkin banana bread has been baking for 55 minutes, insert a knife or toothpick into the centre of the loaf and if it comes out clean, your banana bread should be ready.
+However, if you see some wet batter on the knife, bake for 5 more minutes before testing again.

 Do you have any other banana bread recipes for us to try?